Understanding computer date, time and time zones

 Disclaimer: I obfuscated sensitive information (such as the name of the market/exchange) to prevent any sensitive information from being leaked.

-Problem #1: Analytics for the Fiji market are 1 hour behind Fiji’s current time
+Problem #1: Fiji market’s analytics are 1 hour behind Fiji’s current time

 Background